-- Close contact (within 6 feet, or 2 meters) with someone who has COVID-19
+- Close contact with someone who has COVID-19, especially someone with symptoms.

-- Being coughed or sneezed on by an infected person
+- Being coughed or sneezed on by an infected person.

 Although most people with COVID-19 have mild to moderate symptoms, the disease can cause severe medical complications and lead to death in some people.
-Older adults or people with existing medical conditions are at greater risk of becoming seriously ill with COVID-19.

 Complications can include: